How to notify the AA when someone dies

 AA Driving School

-Driving lessons booked through AA Driving School are contracted directly with the driving instructor.
-If the deceased had pre-paid lessons that have not been taken, contact AA Driving School to discuss a refund.
+Driving lessons booked through AA Driving School are contracted directly with the individual driving instructor.
+If the deceased had pre-paid lessons that have not been taken, contact AA Driving School to discuss a refund for the unused portion.
 Details at theaa.com/driving-school.

 How long does it take?